Recession is a scary word for every business.

 But, during a recession, people clamp down on their spending – making it even harder to persuade a new customer to give you a try.
 So, investing in the customers you already have becomes even more important.

 Now is the time to build real relationships with your customers.
 Show them that you have their back.
-Treat them with respect and value their patronage with your actions.
+Please treat them with respect and value their patronage with your actions.

 The relationships you build with your customers as you navigate difficult times together can build lifelong customer loyalty.
 So, think of ways that you can make a meaningful, positive difference for your customers.